microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 * BiasAdd fuses Add bias and residual.
 * Reduce Transpose nodes by graph transformation.

 Some CUDA kernels (Flash Attention, GroupNorm, SplitGelu and BiasAdd etc.) were originally implemented in TensorRT by Nvidia.
-Compare to TensorRT, our optimizations have some advantages: (1) Support older GPUs like V100.
-(2) Use less GPU memory.
-(3) Support float32 models and Stable Diffusion 2.* models.
+Compare to TensorRT, ONNX Runtime has some advantages on stable diffusion: (1) Supports older GPUs like V100.
+(2) Uses less GPU memory.
+(3) Supports float32 models and Stable Diffusion 2.* models.

 To show the impact of each optimization, we did an experiment on RTX 3060 GPU: